nathaneltitane/dextop/README.md

 curl -s -L run.dxtp.app > dextop && bash dextop -u dextop
 ```

-To add Termux X11 server features, after running the main update routine as shown, run 'termux-display' and follow instructions as they appear.
+Still within the scope of existing installations, and after running the main update routine as shown, to add Termux X11 server features, run 'termux-packages' followed by 'termux-display' and follow instructions as they appear.

+The 'termux-display' utility is part of the newest deployment and sets up the required Android packages to interface with the 'termux-x11' package and provide you with a native display solution on your device, using the available DPI settings and hardware (if acceleration is enabled).

+---

 Once the latest version of Dextop is deployed, configuring it to fetch all the latest and relevant utilities is possiblewhen automatic updates on login are enabled.